Montreal Districts

 Because of the massive arrival of Greek immigrants in the 1960's and the 1970's, the area became the "Greek district of Montreal".

 True to its vocation, the district continued to accommodate immigrant populations.
-Nowadays, approximately one hundred different ethnic groups with more than forty different mother tongues now live in the vicinity.
+Nowadays, approximately one hundred different ethnic groups with more than forty different mother tongues now live in the neighbourhood.
 They mostly come from Greece of course, but also from India, Pakistan, Sri Lanka, Bangladesh and Haiti.
-The neighbourhood has been accommodating immigrants for a very long time and the territory is now mostly associated with multiethnicity and multiculturalism.
+The area has been accommodating immigrants for a very long time and the territory is now mostly associated with multiethnicity and multiculturalism.

 Because of the “piqueries”, the street gangs and the violence that comes with it, the area was once called the “Bronx” of Montreal.